The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Notation and conventions

-In analogy with lisse sheaves, we say that overconvergent $F$-isocrystals are pure, $\iota$-pure, mixed or $\iota$-mixed, if they satisfy the similar conditions on the eigenvalues of the Frobenii at closed points and we say that they are mixed or $\iota$-mixed if they have analogous filtrations.
+In analogy with lisse sheaves, we say that overconvergent $F$-isocrystals are pure or $\iota$-pure if they satisfy the similar conditions on the eigenvalues of the Frobenii at closed points and we say that they are mixed or $\iota$-mixed if they have analogous filtrations.